 Of summers past, or passing

 Of summers past, or passing was composed in early 2014 in Louisville, Kentucky.
 The first movement, Caprice, was commissioned by retired Memphis Symphony Orchestra principal clarinetist James Gholson.
 The music for Caprice is often playful and care-free, with lively syncopated interplay between the instruments.
-Following the premiere of Caprice in Memphis by Gholson and pianist Katrine Aho, I was inspired to compose two additional movements.
+Following the premiere of Caprice in Memphis by Gholson and my mother, pianist Katrine Aho, I was inspired to compose two additional movements.

 The second movement, Dreams, unfolds as a series of related episodes, much as one might experience while sleeping.
 It opens with lyrical, contemplative music in the solo clarinet.
 This music then expands and develops over a piano accompaniment derived from the clarinet’s opening motive.
 A transitional period brings the music to three sections of faster music.
 The first of these, marked Allegro giocoso, brings back the kind of jazz-like interplay found in Caprice.
 The section which follows reveals ostinato and percussion-like figures in the piano which support the clarinet’s recollection of the lyrical, opening motive.
 The third of these sections (più mosso) is carried along by rhythms found in popular music as the clarinet sails and freely sings above the piano, finally returning to the opening, lyrical music to bring Dreams to an intimate close.